About Sidmouth Fringe Sessions

 Yes!
 Right next door are 22 acres of parkland on what is a golf course for 50 weeks a year!
 Click here for more details on camping...

-Despite hosting some of the best artists in the country, admission is just £3.00 (Under 5s free) This modest entry fee is only possible because:
+Despite hosting some of the best artists in the country, admission to the Fringe is currently FREE!!
+This is only possible because:

 1.)
 The small group of enthusiastic locals who organise the event put in their time for free because they really enjoy 'a music celebration' on their doorstep and have been privileged to host some very talented musicians over the years.

 2.)
-The artists also make it possible by generously agreeing to play for minimised rate/donations or expenses only.
+The artists also make it possible by generously agreeing to play for minimised rate/donations/expenses only.

-It is hoped that the staging costs are covered by the admission fee and bar sales with any profits being put back into helping with artist’s expenses and improving the following year’s event.
+It is hoped that the staging costs are covered by bar sales with any profits being put back into helping with artist’s expenses and improving the following year’s event.
+So as long as people buy lots of drinks and donate generously into the artist’s buckets (and we can balance the books) - we hope to keep it free! :)

 There is a regular independent shuttle bus that runs up and down the hill to Sidmouth all day until late night with a bus stop right outside Thorn Park.
 So you can leave your car at Thorn Park, spend the day in the town at the Sidmouth Folk Festival and get the bus back for the Fringe Sessions!